Password Protect Any Software and EXE File

 to its great popularity...

-Reviewers praised stable password prompting and predictable lock behavior across common Windows workflows.
+Reviewers praised stable password prompting and predictable lock behavior for controlled program access on Windows PCs.

 Lab observations mentioned reliable use on repeated open and relaunch attempts.